Promises

 Even better, someone can come up with the following code - defining just a single function to create a new AJAX request with the given filename and callback (to fire when the request completes successfully):

-property is given to the xhr object (in line 4) in order to invoke it with this
+The `callback` property is given to the xhr object (in line 4) in order to invoke it with `this` equal to the `xhr` object.

 Good thinking!
 But this can only suffice until error-handling and further nested AJAX calls aren't required in the code.
 As soon as either one enters the game, it's simply game over!